 Backup all the save game files of the respective games you want to backup.
 This can be restored as well in order to perceive your Steam gaming progress.
 Now you are good to go with uninstalling the games from your computer.
 You have everything you need to backup the games at a later time.

-3. Take Steam Backup to the Cloud
+Method 3.
+How to take Steam Backup to the Cloud?

 In order to do that, there are several methods you could follow.
 The easiest one out of them is choosing a cloud storage service such as pCloud that comes with software and tools to directly copy-paste your files as a drive.
 It can automatically upload the copied directories in your cloud drive to the actual cloud storage.
 Making it much more convenient to backup your steam games.

 Or, you can opt for some auto-backup services that can automatically backup your files at specific intervals and select the Steam download directory to be backed up at specific intervals.
-This ensures that your Steam games are backed up on the cloud and you can restore them any time you want to.
+This ensures that your Steam games are backed up on the cloud, and you can restore them any time you want to.

 Before trying any of the cloud-based backup methods, make sure that you have a fast, unlimited internet connection that will not cost you a lot of money.
 If you happened to have such a connection that could upload your games within a matter of minutes, it would be a good option to go for if you do not have local storage to back up your Steam games.
 But restoring it will take much more time than storing it in a local device.

-Do you really need a Steam Games backup?
+Do you really need a Steam games backup?

 Depends entirely based on your interests.
 If you want to continue playing your games without having to download the entire file once again at a later time, a local backup of your games would help a lot.
-You wouldn’t have to spend your data to download the games again and also do not have to wait hours for the download to finish (except in method 3).
+You wouldn’t have to spend your data to download the games again, and also do not have to wait hours for the download to finish (except in method 3).
 If you have a backup, you could simply restore it.
 Then you will only require to download the latest updates to the game which will be way less than the actual download size of the latest game.

-So, if you do not have an unlimited internet connection with good speeds, and you are going to delete the game files for some reason, and also think that you might come back to play the game somewhere in future, you should take a Steam games backup.
+So, if you do not have an unlimited internet connection with good speeds, and you are going to delete the game files for some reason, and also think that you might come back to play the game somewhere in the future, you should take a Steam games backup.